cesniti/erinot_xsd/README.md

 ## When and how are the new XSD released ?

 After each **release** the documents will be stored to the section of the ERI documentation on the https://ris.cesni.eu/ website.
-To make the file available on a fixed url (needed for some application, the CESNI secretariat publishes each release and upload the necessary files to the [the CESNI/TI ASSETS folder](https//ris.cesni.eu/_assets/).
+To make the file available on a fixed url (needed for some applications), the CESNI secretariat publishes each release and uploads the necessary files to the [CESNI/TI ASSETS folder](https//ris.cesni.eu/_assets/).

 ## How to Contribute ?